Dark42ed/ref_arena/README.md

 # rc_arena

-An arena that acts similarly to a `Slab<Rc<T>>` but with better performance and less features.
+An `no_std` (alloc) arena that acts similarly to a `Slab<Rc<T>>` but with better performance and less features.

-This arena features constant time inserts, derefs, and drops while allocating less often, decreasing memory fragmentation, having increased performance, and (potentially) using less memory.
+This arena features constant time inserts, derefs, and drops while allocating less often, decreasing memory fragmentation, having increased performance (depending on the allocator), and potentially using less memory.

 RcArena does not support Weak references and probably will not in the indefinite future.

-This library uses a decent amount of unsafe code, and is mostly tested with miri.
+This library uses a decent amount of unsafe code, and is partially tested with miri.
 It should be safe since the code isn't too complex, but beware of bugs.

 ## Example